logo

 How to Become a Paralegal in Vermont

-Since Vermont paralegal certification is voluntary, paralegals in the state may take a variety of career paths.
-Beginning in an entry-level position, such as a legal document preparer or legal secretary, can allow candidates to work their way up the career ladder.
+Since certification is voluntary in Vermont, paralegals in the state may take a variety of career paths.
 Formal education, certification, and work experience will continue to benefit applicants for paralegal openings.
+Following are the basic steps to becoming a paralegal in Vermont:

 1. Earn a degree or certificate in paralegal studies.

 Although certification in Vermont is voluntary, obtaining a formal education earned through one of the Vermont paralegal programs can greatly improve your hiring potential.
-Currently, there are no Vermont paralegal programs approved by the American Bar Association (ABA).1 However, a few paralegal programs are available across the state and in neighboring states, including certificates, associate degrees, and bachelor’s degrees.
+None of Vermont’s paralegal programs are approved by the American Bar Association (ABA).1 However, a few paralegal programs are available across the state and in neighboring states, including certificates in paralegal studies, associate degrees in legal studies, and bachelor’s in paralegal studies degrees.

 2. Gain experience.

-On-the-job experience can be gained through internships and job shadowing and is commonly offered as part of paralegal education programs.
-On-site training is also available at law firms and corporate legal departments throughout the state.
-Some paralegals even start at the entry level as document preparers or legal secretaries.
+On-the-job experience can be gained through internships and job shadowing and is commonly offered in paralegal education programs.
+On-the-job training is also available at law firms and corporate legal departments throughout the state.
+Some paralegals even start at the entry-level as document preparers or legal secretaries.
+Starting in an entry-level position allows candidates to work up the career ladder as they gain experience.

 3. Seek certification, if desired.

-Although Vermont paralegal certification is not required to become a paralegal in the state, voluntary certification is a highly desirable credential in the eyes of employers.
+Although Vermont paralegal certification is not required to become a paralegal in the state, voluntary certification is highly valued by employers.
 You can read more about Vermont certification below.

 Search Paralegal Programs